 Please note: Should the deadline date fall on a Saturday or Sunday, proposals will be accepted the following Monday.

 If you prefer to submit a written proposal, please submit one, unbound copy of your proposal and attachments to:

 Step Three: The Review and Funding Decision

 Organizations will receive notification verifying receipt of their proposal.
 Each proposal is given careful consideration.
 If necessary, Foundation staff will schedule meetings with prospective applicants prior to making recommendations to the Board.
 Not all grant requests are considered at the Board meeting following their submission; some requests may be carried over to the following grant cycle.
 To ensure that each application is given fair consideration, the review and funding decision process generally takes four to six months from the deadline date for which the proposal was submitted.

 All applicants will receive written notification regarding funding decisions.

 In an effort to ensure the broadest response to the needs of our community, the Foundation's policy requires organizations to submit proposals annually regardless of prior funding.

 Step Four: Reporting Requirements

-Once approved, grantees must use the Washington Grantmakers' Common Report Format for all interim and final reports, as required in their grant agreement, unless otherwise specified.
+Once approved, grantees must use the Washington Grantmakers' Common Report Format or submit all interim and final reports online, as required in their grant agreement, unless otherwise specified.

 Additionally, declarations, reports and new proposals must be submitted separately.